This pork chops and apples recipe is a super easy and delicious meal that’s perfect for weeknight dinners this fall! Ready in less than half an hour.

 Easy and so tasty.

-What to serve with pork chops and apples
+What to serve with apple pork chops

 I hope you will give this skillet pork chops with apples recipe a try!
 I also have another pork and apples recipe with a creamy brandy sauce and pork tenderloin if you like this kinda thing.